12 Spatial Data Modelling and Visualization

 Histogram and Scatterplot

-(a) Histogram of Presence of Infection in Central Africa Rep.
+(a) Histogram of Presence of Infection in Central African Rep.

 Histogram and Scatterplot